nolar/kopf/docs/kwargs.rst

 Resource-changing kwargs
 ========================

-Kopf provides functionality for change detection, and triggers the handlers for those changes (not for every event coming from the Kubernetes API).
+Kopf provides functionality for change detection and triggers the handlers for those changes (not for every event coming from the Kubernetes API).
 Few extra kwargs are provided for these handlers, exposing the detected changes: